armbian/documentation/docs/Developer-Guide_User-Configurations.md

 To add files to image easily, put them in `userpatches/overlay` and access them in `/tmp/overlay` from `customize-image.sh`

-Be advised that even though you are compiling an image on an amd64 machine, any additional apt packages you configure or commands you run in customize-image.sh should be correctly installed/executed/virtualized for the architecture of the build target SBC.
+Be advised that even though you are compiling an image on an amd64 machine, any additional apt packages you configure or commands you run in customize-image.sh will be automatically installed/executed/virtualized for the architecture of the build target SBC.

 ## Partitioning of the SD card